 sapwood above it if the sap is thin.

-away the excess wood on the belly of the bow.
-The belly is the
+excess wood on the belly of the bow.
+The belly is the side that

-side that faces the archer.
-Carve it away until you can bend the
+faces the archer.
+Carve it away until you can bend the bow over

-bow over your chest just a little.
-Make sure that it bends evenly
+your chest just a little.
+Make sure that it bends evenly over the

 5) When it feels like you have a 75 pound bow